jeanfbrito/world-simulator/docs/caveats/the-great-berry-bush-regeneration-fiasco.md

 - We had written the correct `GrowingResource.harvest()` method but never called it

 The peasants weren't broken.
 They were just living in paradise with infinite food everywhere.
 Why move when every bush is an all-you-can-eat buffet?

+We thought the peasants had gotten lazy.
+Turns out the berries were just magical, infinite, and apparently quite tasty.